Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 The complexity makes it too hard to go into detail in a medium such as a website article.

 Is there capital gains tax on a foreign property?

 The same principles apply to CGT as to tax on rent.

-- Non resident: capital gains tax does not apply on foreign assets.
+- Non-resident: capital gains tax does not apply to foreign assets.

-- Temporary residents: capital gains tax does not apply on foreign assets.
+- Temporary residents: capital gains tax does not apply to foreign assets.